MarcWu-929/FWE458/Final_Project/Readme.md

-This is the Github page of the final project code for FWE 458.
+This is the Github page of the final project code for FWE 458, Including data downloading, preprocess and model training and validation.
 Some codes were adopted from PBCNN: https://github.com/rssiuiuc/PBCNN.